stuylinux/stuylinux.org/content/posts/infra-containers.md

 title: "Stuy Linux Infrastructure: Orange you glad we got a Pi?"
 date: 2024-09-03
 author: David Chen [@TheEgghead27](https://github.com/TheEgghead27)
+description: Let's talk about at the web of software that runs our SSH network!
 ---

 One of the staples of our meetings is the Orange Pi single-board computer, which hosts the virtual containers that provide fully-featured Linux environments to our members.

-Since we just reworked the way the system works, I suppose now is a pretty good time to document how it all works!
+Since we just reworked the way the system works, I suppose now is a Pretty Good Time to document how it all works!

 ## Containing our constrained resources
 Instead of provisioning full-sized virtual machines, which — for a room of